MartianZoo/solarnet/README.md

 1. Performance -- basically, it will be slow as hell and *I don't care*.
 I'm preferring the simpler, more bug-proof code over fast code every time.
 If I or someone builds a faster engine in the future (you might call it Aerobrake!), we will have Solarnet to parity-test it against.
 Therefore the best way to get to a fast engine is to first be as careful as possible with the correctness of this one.
 2. Usability -- there is a command line "REPL" (read-evaluate-print loop) called REgo PLastics.
 Depending on your view it is either **not a user interface** or it is a **very, very bad user interface**.
 And I plan for it to always stay that way.
 You cannot actually play a whole game using it.
 But you'll be able to set up scenarios and find out what happens.

+## What could potentially get built around this?

+Who knows?
+But here are some thoughts I have.

+* The same Pets format used by the engine should be convertible to icon grammar or to natural language.
+The idea of single-sourcing the data for all 3 purposes was what initially drew me into all this.
+It would be cool if from looking at a card you know how it *had* to behave.
+* I think this library could be useful for training AI players against.
+It should help that the cards are introspectable -- the AI could play a card it's never seen before, and play it well, as long as it understands the different elements *on* the card.
+* Logfile analysis.
+The logs produced by this engine have the full details on everything, in a form that should be very amenable to analysis.
+For example, for any card you'd be able to find out how much that card "paid out" over the course of the game.
+* Parity testing against another engine.
+* will add more another day

 ## The Pets language

 There are several basic elements to the language.